By the end of this section, you will be able to do the following:

 In the circuit provided, what are the three ways to increase the current?

-- decrease the intensity, decrease the frequency, alter the target
+- increase the intensity, increase the wavelength, alter the target

-- decrease the intensity, decrease the frequency, don’t alter the target
+- decrease the intensity, increase the wavelength, alter the target

-- increase the intensity, increase the frequency, alter the target
+- decrease the intensity, decrease the wavelength, alter the target

-- increase the intensity, increase the frequency, alter the target
+- increase the intensity, decrease the wavelength, alter the target

 Photon Energy and the Photoelectric Effect: A Violet Light